yomimono/stitchcraft/README.md

 * Zoom in `notty_canvas`
 * sensible names or possibly subcommands
 * prettier PDFs, including an optional "how to cross-stitch" page
+* nicer installation and versioning story
+* run a mile or two on the version treadmill

 # Anti-features / out-of-scope stuff